Neave Barker traces Mikhail Khodorkovsky’s life, from financial power to a Siberian cell.

 “From what we are hearing, we have no hesitation in saying that the court was under pressure.
 The court was not free to make a decision, because even if they theoretically found some kind of a crime, a free and reasonably-thinking man couldn’t have written the things in the verdict a priori (according to the facts) couldn’t have happened,” he said.

-Klyuvgant also told hundreds of supporters and media gathered outside of the courthouse before the verdict on Monday that he will appeal the decision.
+Klyuvgant also told hundreds of supporters and media gathered outside of the courthouse that he will appeal the sentence once announced.